-If there is a real solution $\Omega_n$ satisfying $\hbar \Omega_n < 2\Delta_{\rm E}(\vphi)$, then it corresponds to the eigenenergy of a hybridized excitation.
-Conversely, when $\hbar \Omega_n$ is real but fulfills $\hbar \Omega_n \ge 2\Delta_E(\varphi)$, such that it can resonantly create excitations in the mean-field fermionic sector, the response becomes dissipative.
-In the thermodynamic limit, this dissipation is an intrinsic property of the extended system, which effectively acts as its own heat bath~\cite{giuliani2005quantum}.
+Real solutions $\Omega_n$ satisfying $\hbar \Omega_n < 2\Delta_{\rm E}(\vphi)$ corresponds to the eigenenergy of a hybridized excitation.
+Conversely, when $\hbar \Omega_n$ is real but fulfills $\hbar \Omega_n \ge 2\Delta_E(\varphi)$, it can resonantly create excitations in the mean-field fermionic sector and the response becomes dissipative.
+In the thermodynamic limit, ${\cal N}\gg 1$, dissipation is an intrinsic characteristic of the extended matter system, which effectively acts as its own heat bath, since the energy spectrum becomes continuous and energy relaxation occurs over a continuous range of frequencies~\cite{giuliani2005quantum}.
 In the latter situation, $\Omega_n$ characterizes a hybrid resonance with finite lifetime.
 To estimate the lifetime, we expand the $\tilde{\Pi}(\Omega)^{-1}$ around $\Omega_n$, which gives

 where $\Gamma_n$ is the resonance linewidth, explicitly given by

 and is proportional to the inverse of the characteristic excitation lifetime.
 As discussed earlier, here it is clear that this lifetime remains finite only if $\tilde{\chi}^{\prime \prime}(\Omega_n)$ does not vanish, which is the case when $\Omega_n$ satisfies the inequality $\hbar \Omega_n \ge 2\Delta_E(\varphi)$.